-The project safety planning process is meant to help identify risks and avoid potential hydrogen-related incidents.
-Safe practices in the production, storage, distribution, and use of hydrogen are essential for the widespread acceptance of hydrogen and fuel cell technologies.
-A catastrophic failure in any project could damage the public's perception of hydrogen and fuel cells.
-This document aims to assist in generating a quality safety plan that will serve as a guide for the safe conduct of all work related to the development and operation of hydrogen and fuel cell equipment.
-A safety plan should be revisited periodically as part of an overall effort to give continuous and priority attention to the associated safety aspects.
+Safe practices in the production, storage, distribution, and use of hydrogen are essential to protect people, equipment, and the environment.
+A catastrophic failure in any project could damage the public's perception of hydrogen and fuel cells and prevent its widespread acceptance.
+An effective project safety plan is essential to identify risks, avoid potential incidents, and guide the safe conduct of all work related to the development and operation of hydrogen and fuel cell equipment.